How to approach writing/reviewing your scheme of delegation

 Your trust:

-• Must create a detailed scheme of delegation which sets out the trust's governance structure, and shows the delegation of decision-making and financial powers
+• Must create a detailed scheme of delegation, which sets out the trust's governance structure and shows the delegation of decision-making and financial powers

-• Should review its scheme of delegation annually
+• Should review its scheme of delegation annually (and following any change in trust management or organisational structure that would impact the scheme's effectiveness)

 The scheme of delegation is a joint effort